intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 At the same time, we do have a culture of considerable deference to a broader "Internet community" -- roughly, what this document calls end users -- in our decision-making processes.
 Mere deference, however, is not adequate; even with the best intentions, we cannot assume that our experiences of the Internet are those of all of its end users, or that our decisions have a positive impact upon them.

 Therefore, we have not only a responsibility to analyse and consider the impacts of the IETF's work, but also a responsibility to consult with that greater Internet community.
-We should enter into a dialogue about not only the technical concerns that are well-represented in the IETF but also the political, social and economic concerns that it engenders, and that are better represented elsewhere.
+In particular, we should do so when one of our decisions has potential impact upon end users.

 The IETF community faces significant hurdles in doing so.
 Our work is specialised and often esoteric, and processes for developing standards often involve very long timescales.
 Affected parties are rarely technical experts, and their experience of the Internet is often based upon incomplete (and sometimes inaccurate) models.
 Often, even when we try to engage a broader audience, their participation is minimal -- until a change affects someone in a way they don't like.
 Surprising the Internet community is rarely a good outcome.